 9) What do I know about safe toys?

-Recall this ... lead that.
+"Recall" this; "lead" that.
 Age-appropriate toys?!
-No matter what I get them, it will just end up in their mouth.
+No matter what I get them, it will just end up in their mouths.
 I'd rather save you a trip to the emergency room.

 10) Last but not least, somewhere in the middle of dancing with a